merkys/covid-lt/clusters.md

 This cluster is the most populous one with over 200 entries.
 Contacts are mostly concentrated at the RBM (either both heavy and light antibody chains, sometimes just heavy), some contacts are observed with loops of S1 beta sheet region (usually light chains).
 Antibody LY-COV555 (Bamlanivimab) is seen in this cluster, originating from recovering COVID-19 patient [https://www.biorxiv.org/content/10.1101/2020.09.30.318972v3].
+CB6 (Etesevimab) is also found in this cluster.

 Cluster 4
 ---------